 When was the last time a New Yorker died from a water borne disease that came from their tap?
 Before New York City had aqueducts to deliver clean water from the distant countryside, disease loomed large as a public threat.
 People in crowded neighborhoods sometimes suffered from serious illness when water wells were occasionally polluted.
 Many city dwellers feared the threat of deadly epidemics that periodically spread through dense tenement communities.
 When it opened in 1842, New Yorkers celebrated the Old Croton Aqueduct – it would be the first piece of a massive water supply system that would begin to solve this problem.

 The Aqueduct Education Project offers hands-on student tours and programs at three different historic sites in the Old Croton Aqueduct Historic State Park.
 These field trip experiences explore why this system is possible and how it came to be.

-The story of the Old Croton Aqueduct and the greater water supply system shows us that sometimes hope, perseverance, skill, human muscle, grit, and collective problem solving can, over time, help us to manage some of society’s most complex problems.
+We explore the story of the Old Croton Aqueduct and the greater water supply system.
+This story shows us that sometimes hope, perseverance, skill, human muscle, grit, and collective problem solving can, over time, help us to manage some of society’s most complex problems.